Kristopher Schau: Court case

 During the 2004 Quartfestival, a couple, who were both members of Fuck for Forest, had sex on stage during a concert with The Cumshots, a band fronted by Schau.
 This led to a lawsuit against Schau, the other band members and the couple who performed the sex stunt.
 Schau and his bandmate Ole Petter Andreassen were both fined 10,000 NOK for their roles in the stunt.

+Podcasts

+From around 2019 and ongoing he has started a few podcasts in companionship with others focusing on literature, philosophy, books and science.